 - Vorlesungen: 2 credits.
 A student may receive a third credit for a Vorlesung if s/he takes an AYF tutorial offered in conjunction with the Vorlesung.
-Students should discuss this option with the Resident Director.
-In this case, the tutorial grade will constitute half of the overall course grade. - Einführungskurse: 3 credits (see note under Proseminare) - Proseminare: 3 credits
+In this case, the tutorial grade will constitute half of the overall course grade.
+Occasionally, faculty members permit the submission of additional written work (e.g., an essay or a formal Hausarbeit) to supplement a lecture course.
+In such cases, students may earn 3 credits for a lecture course.
+Students should discuss these options with the Resident Director. - Einführungskurse: 3 credits (see note under Proseminare) - Proseminare: 3 credits